Board of Directors

 Terry has been married to Sue Williams Kelley for 40 years.
 They have two sons, Sean, 37, and Kyle, 33.
 The Kelleys live in Sebastopol.

 Rochelle Doble first came to Earle Baum as a client after becoming visually impaired in 2009.
 The services she received there helped her realize there is life after vision loss and she was so grateful for that renewed hope, she joined the Board in 2010 to help Earle Baum continue its vital work.
-She has since served for many years as secretary of the Board.
+She served as secretary of the Board from 2011-2017.

 A graduate gemologist, Rochelle was the owner of the nation’s second largest gem appraisal firm.
 In 1994, she met chiropractor Richard Doble and her life changed.
 After suffering migraine headaches for three decades and being dependent on painkillers, her pain and suffering immediately went away after receiving her first adjustment.
 She closed her gemological business and dedicated her life to serving others with chiropractic care.
 She and Richard married in 1996 and work side by side at Doble Chiropractic in Sebastopol.